 “We will again return to Ekiti State shortly to meet with the stakeholders and for the signing of the Peace Accord by political parties and candidates under the auspices of the National Peace Committee.”

-Speaking further, he said as the Commission was getting ready for the Ekiti poll, it has also gone far with similar preparations for the Osun State governorship election holding next month on Saturday, July 2022.
+Speaking further, he said as the Commission is getting ready for the Ekiti State Governorship election, the Commission has also gone far with similar preparations for the Osun State Governorship election holding next month i.e. Saturday 16th July 2022.

-At the same time, he said the Commission has continue with preparations for the 2023 General Election.
+At the same time, he said the Commission continues with preparations for the 2023 General Election.

 “On this note, let me seize this opportunity to address two critical aspects of our preparations for the forthcoming General Election.